vexxowo/Steam-F95Zone-Search/README.md

 # Steam → F95Zone Search
-A lightweight Tampermonkey userscript that adds a dedicated F95Zone search button to Steam Store and Community Hub pages, compatible with SteamDB and CS.Rin extensions.
+A lightweight Tampermonkey userscript that adds a dedicated F95Zone search button to Steam Store and Community Hub pages, compatible with SteamDB extension and CS.Rin userscript.

 ### 🚀 Features
 * **Direct Integration**: Adds a search icon directly into the Steam navigation bar.